for Cold Climate Housing and much more

 I only know all this because I found an old tag under the tank during a renovation.
 The tag said: "Don't loose this tag."

-Keywords: Water Tank, Common Questions, Cleaning, Hose, Hot Water Tank, Drains, Plumbing
+Keywords: Water Tank, Common Questions, Hose, Cleaning, Hot Water Tank, Drains, Plumbing

 Article 667